-Local and Municipal Clean Fleet Program
+Local Clean Fleet Program

-The original iteration of the local and municipal clean fleet program launched on December 1, 2019, and has, to date, assisted over thirty government entities to purchase a battery vehicle and/or charging equipment.
+The original iteration of the local clean fleet program launched on December 1, 2019, and has, to date, assisted more than 30 government entities to purchase a battery vehicle and/or charging equipment.

 As this program directly impacts the goals set forth in the EV Act, specifically promoting EV adoption in State and local government fleets, the Clean Fleet Program will continue in FY23 under the NJCEP.
 Eligible entities for this incentive will be municipalities, local schools, municipal commissions, State agencies or boards, State commissions, State universities, community colleges, and county authorities.
-Under the Clean Fleet Program, State Fleets will have a total budget of $6 million in carryforward funding and local entities will have a total budget of $4 million in new and carryforward funding.

-Through a rolling application process, applicants may apply for a $4,000 incentive for up to ten light-duty battery EVs as well as incentives for EV chargers for local and county entities.
-State entities will be eligible for up to 20 light-duty battery EVs and up to ten EV chargers.
-Applicants may receive $5,000 per public charger (up to the cost of the charger) and $4,000 per fleet chargers (up to the cost of the charger),The number of vehicles and chargers an entity is eligible for will be determined by population size of the government the entity serves.
+Through a rolling application process, applicants may apply for a $4,000 incentive for up to 10 light-duty battery EVs, as well as incentives for EV chargers for local and county entities.
+State entities will be eligible for up to 20 light-duty battery EVs and up to 10 EV chargers.
+Applicants may receive $5,000 per public charger (up to the cost of the charger), $4,000 per fleet chargers (up to the cost of the charger), and $50,000 (up to the cost of the charger) for a Direct Current Fast Charger (“DCFC”).
+In addition, fleet chargers are eligible for an incentive of up to 50% of the cost of the Make-ready, up to $5,000 for level 2 chargers, and up to $50,000 for DCFCs.
+The number of vehicles and chargers that an entity is eligible for will be determined by population size of the government the entity serves.
 Grants will be reviewed by Staff, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.
 Eligible applicants who are in an overburdened municipality, as defined by the OCEE, are eligible for a 50 percent bonus, to be provided as either an additional incentive amount or eligibility for additional chargers and vehicles.

 Awards shall be in the form of a reimbursement, based on proof of purchase of a new eligible battery EV and/or charging equipment.
 All applicants will be required to complete a Grant Reimbursement Form in order to receive their grant award.
 Vehicles and chargers may be ordered prior to award approval but may not be purchased prior to award.
 The vehicle listed on the application is required to be the same year, make, and model listed on the Grant Reimbursement Form.
 Eligible vehicle(s) must be purchased and received in order to submit the Grant Reimbursement Form.

-All charger incentives require that the charger be a dual-port charger that has been pre-approved by the State.
+All charger incentives require that the charger be Energy Star certified and a networked dual-port charger that is on a network pre-approved by the State.
 The Clean Fleet incentive may be stacked with utility make-ready incentives, up to the amounts allowed by the utility’s stipulation of settlement.
 The Clean Fleet charger incentive may not be stacked with DEP’s It Pay$ to Plug In Program for the same charger.

 Multi-Unit Dwellings